 Results

-With the model creation and training completed, it can be benchmarked against random datapoints. shows the similarity between the predicted values and true values.
-Two metrics were used to quantify performance; Relative percent difference (RPD) assigns a number between 0 and 100 and explains the difference between the predicted curve and actual curve.
+With the model creation and training completed, it can be benchmarked against random datapoints.
+Figure 7 shows the similarity between the predicted values and true values.
+Two metrics were used to quantify performance; Relative percent difference (RPD) assigns a number between 0 and 200 and explains the difference between the predicted curve and actual curve, as defined in Equation 10.
 A simple error calculation cannot be used since the true value is often 0 and would result in a division by 0.
-In the cases where the true value is 0, the RPD is often very high, so the analysis has been supplemented with a raw error measurement.
-This value shows the actual difference between the true and predicted value.
-In , has an RPD of 200.0, but a raw error of 0.0/m response.
-So, even though the percent difference is large, the response is only incorrect by about 4 centimeters for every meter of wave height – which is still very accurate for a barge 15 meters in length.
+In the cases where the true value is 0, the RPD is often very high, so the analysis has been supplemented with the MAE..
+In Figure 7, sway has an RPD of 200.0 but a MAE of 0.029 m/m response.
+So, even though the percent difference is large, the response is only incorrect by about 3 centimeters for every meter of wave height – which is avery accurate for a barge 15 meters in length.